Dental insurance made easy at Tend

 Are there any insurance plans Tend doesn’t accept?

-We do our best to accept the widest range of dental insurance plans, but there are a few exceptions.
+We do our best to accept the widest range of dental PPO insurance plans, but there are a few exceptions.
 Currently, Tend does not accept:

 - Medicaid or most Medicaid-based dental plans